 The Value of Collaboration with Clinicians and Patients

-At Covvi, we like to get excited and shout to absolutely everyone about our vision and what we have in store, but we place utmost value in the conversations we have with those that are due to benefit the most from our Covvi products – the patients and the clinicians.
-Even before Covvi had a design team to speak of, our CTO Ted Varley was in regular contact with those that interacted with the products he had designed, as users or administrators, taking on board all feedback he received all the time and building a consensus in his mind about what these people truly needed out of a prosthetic device.
-This is part of why Covvi was born in the first place – to fill those gaps that the current offerings were struggling to close themselves.
+At COVVI, we like to get excited and shout to absolutely everyone about our vision and what we have in store, but we place utmost value in the conversations we have with those that are due to benefit the most from our COVVI products – the patients and the clinicians.
+Even before COVVI had a design team to speak of, our team was in regular contact with those that interacted with the products he had designed, as users or administrators, taking on board all feedback he received all the time and building a consensus in his mind about what these people truly needed out of a prosthetic device.
+This is part of why COVVI was born in the first place – to fill those gaps that the current offerings were struggling to close themselves.